Avichai98/react-course/homework-4/README.md

 ### Step 3: Language Switcher + Persistence

 I added a language switcher to the header.
 When a language is selected, the choice is saved to `localStorage` under the key `language`.
 When the application loads, it checks for this key in `localStorage` and applies the saved language.
 If no language is found in storage, it defaults to English.

+### Step 4: RTL Mode

+When an RTL language is active, the `dir="rtl"` and `lang` attributes are set on the `<html>` element.

+*   **RTL Issue 1 -> Fix**: The header elements (logo, nav, switcher) did not reverse their order in RTL mode.
+This was fixed by applying `flex-direction: row-reverse;` to the main header container when `dir="rtl"`.
+*   **RTL Issue 2 -> Fix**: The "Language:" label in the language switcher remained on the left in RTL.
+This was also fixed using `flex-direction: row-reverse;` on the switcher's container to correctly position the label to the right of the buttons.